gabeluci/gabeluci.github.io/_posts/2018-06-07-what-makes-a-member.md

 For exmaple,

 - **Are you only working with groups that you know are never anyone's Primary Group?** Don't bother with the `primaryGroupId`.
-- **Are you working in a single-domain environment that trusts no one?** Don't worry about Foreign Seucirty Principals.
+- **Are you working in a single-domain environment that trusts no one?** Don't worry about Foreign Security Principals.

 My other articles in this series will cover how you can do this.